 - All science is taught as a clear and comprehensive scheme of work in line with the National Curriculum.

-- All science lessons are linked to the topic being taught.
+- Most science lessons are linked to the topic being taught.

 - Investigations are carried out at least once per half term where children use their scientific knowledge and understanding to explain their findings.